 - Add a pinch of asafoetida and turmeric powder.

-- Stir very well and sauté the onions till they become translucent.
+- Stir and mix again very well and sauté the onions till they become translucent and are softened.

 - Now add the besan or gram flour.
-Mix the besan very well with the rest of the ingredients.
+Mix the besan thoroughly with the rest of the ingredients.

 Making Poori Masala